Steuben Township, Steuben County, Indiana

 Steuben Township is one of twelve townships in Steuben County, Indiana, United States.
-As of the 2010 census, its population was 2,835 and it contained 1,385 housing units.
+As of the 2020 census, its population was 2,844, up from 2,835 at 2010, and it contained 1,333 housing units.

 History

 The Cornish Griffin Round Barn and Pleasant Lake Depot are listed on the National Register of Historic Places.

 Geography

 According to the 2010 census, the township has a total area of 34.49 sqmi, of which 33.77 sqmi (or 97.91%) is land and 0.72 sqmi (or 2.09%) is water.
 Lakes in this township include Bower Lake, Golden Lake, Gooseneck Lake, Jonley Lake, Little Bower Lake, Long Lake, Meserve Lake, Mink Lake, Mud Lake, Perfect Lake, Pleasant Lake, Reed Lakes and Tamarack Lake.
 The stream of Mud Creek runs through this township.